 4. Poor Performance in Cold Weather

 In general, car batteries do not perform well in the cold.
 Drivers that live in regions that see snow or other cold weather conditions must be especially mindful of their car battery health during the winter.
 If it gets cold enough, your battery can actually freeze.
 Its chemical reactions will start to slow down.
-Maximum current is demanded from the car battery in cold weather due to slow-moving engine oil.
+Maximum current is demanded from the car battery in cold weather.
+This is due to slow-moving engine oil.
 This will quickly drain the life out of a battery as it requires much more power to start the engine.
 During the winter, if you begin to notice poor performance from your vehicle when starting, your battery may be weakening.
-According to Jeff Barron of Interstate Batteries Lab, “If it’s going to get cold, you want to get it checked.
-Drive it to a shop and get it checked, just like you want to check your anti-freeze.”
-Newer batteries can manage colder weather more efficiently, so it is a good rule of thumb to have your battery replaced by a mechanic ahead of the cold weather season.

 5. Strange Odor

 If you begin to notice a strange new odor in your car, it could be a telltale sign of a failing battery.
 A foul smell similar to rotten eggs often indicates that the battery is leaking gas.
 Batteries contain sulfuric acid that can leak out if the battery becomes damaged.
-Referred to as outgassing, this sulfuric acid can be very dangerous and damage or corrode other parts of your car, so it must be replaced immediately.
+Referred to as outgassing, this sulfuric acid can be very dangerous.
+It can even damage or corrode other parts of your car, so it must be replaced immediately.
 If these destructive acids damage other parts of the car, it can be much more costly to repair than it would be to replace the battery.
 This is not one of the more common indicators, but you should always bring your car in to your local auto maintenance garage if you notice a strange smell of any kind.

 Contact Us